 Summary: This project will increase high occupancy vehicle (HOV) capacity by adding a second HOV lane in both directions along I-5 between SR-55 and SR-57 in Santa Ana.
-Last quarter, the project received federal authorization (E-76) allowing it to be advertised for construction.
-The project was advertised for bids on March 19th with Bid Opening held on May 8th.
-However, the three Lowest Bidders were deemed "unresponsive" as each did not meet the bidding requirements.
-Additionally, after the quarter ended, the remaining five bidders pulled out due to concerns over guaranteeing their low bids.
-Due to changes in scope, the replacement of STIP funds with Congestion Mitigation and Air Quality (CMAQ) funds, and the need to re-advertise for construction bids, this project is marked "red" in the Capital Action Plan (CAP) signifying a delay of over three months beyond the original schedule.
-Construction is expected to begin in late-2018.
+In February, the project received federal authorization (E-76) allowing it to be advertised for construction.
+The project was advertised for bids on March 19, 2018 with Bid Opening held on May 8, 2018.
+However, all Bidders were subsequently deemed "unresponsive" as each did not meet the bidding requirements.
+The project was re-advertised on August 27, 2018 and bids will be opened on October 18, 2018.
+Due to changes in scope, the replacement of STIP funds with Congestion Mitigation and Air Quality (CMAQ) funds, and the need to re-advertise for construction bids, this project is marked "red" in the Capital Action Plan (CAP) due to a delay of 11 months beyond the original schedule.
+Construction is expected to begin in early 2019.